-There are several types of locks, PINs, and passwords that you can use to help protect your BlackBerry device.
+There are several types of locks, PINs, and passwords that you can use to help to protect your BlackBerry device.

 If you use your device for work, your organization might already have security settings in place, such as requiring a password to unlock your device.

 A BlackBerry ID is an email address and password that gives you access to BlackBerry websites, apps, and services.
-If you change your BlackBerry device, a BlackBerry ID helps you transfer data to your new device.
-Make sure you use the same BlackBerry ID for all of your BlackBerry devices.
+If you change your BlackBerry device, a BlackBerry ID helps you to transfer data to your new device.
+Make sure that you use the same BlackBerry ID for all of your BlackBerry devices.

 - Keep track of your app purchases and payment options from the BlackBerry World storefront.